-ENGL 1004, Introduction to Academic Writing, Games of Thrones: An Exploration of Storytelling (Fall 2018): Four-credit introductory course in academic writing.
+ENGL 1004, Introduction to Academic Writing, Games of Thrones: An Exploration of Storytelling (Fall 2018, Spring 2020): Four-credit introductory course in academic writing.
 Content included scaffolded hands-on writing skills workshops and analysis of storytelling through literature, graphic novel, video game, and a live escape room game developed specifically for the course.
 Prerequisite for ENGL 1010/1011 for students identified through standardized test scores (TOEFL, SAT, ACT) or department faculty as needing additional writing practice with individualized support prior to taking the general education required writing courses.

 ENGL 1010, Seminar in Academic Writing, The Politics of Writing and Writing about Politics (Spring 2018):Four-credit course in academic writing through interdisciplinary texts.
 Topics included critical engagement with news, genocide documentary film, writing across disciplines, and multimodal writing.